 Many calibration curves are linear and can be fit with the basic equation y=mx+b, where m is the slope and b is the y-intercept.
 However, not all curves are linear and sometimes to get a line, one or both set of axes will be on a logarithmic scale.
-When the calibration curve is linear, the slope is a measure of sensitivity: how much of a change in signal you get for a change in concentration.
+Linear regression is typically performed using a computer program and the most common method is to use a least squares fitting.
+With a linear regression analysis, an R2 value, called the coefficient of determination, is given.
+For a simple single regression, R2 is the square of the correlation coefficient (r) and provides information about how far away the y values are from the predicted line.
+A perfect line would have an R2 value of 1, and most R2 values for calibration curves are over 0.95.
+When the calibration curve is linear, the slope is a measure of sensitivity: how much the signal changes for a change in concentration.
 A steeper line with a larger slope indicates a more sensitive measurement.
 A calibration curve can also help define the linear range, the range of concentrations that the instrument gives a linear response.
 Outside this range, the response may taper off due to instrumental considerations, and the equation from the calibration cannot be used.
+This is known as the limit of linearity.

 Limit of detection is the lowest amount that can be statistically determined from the noise.
 Generally this is defined as a signal that is 3 times the noise.
 The limit of detection can be calculated from the slope of the calibration curve and is generally defined as LOD=3*S.D./m, where S.D. is the standard deviation of the noise.
+The noise is measured by taking the standard deviation of multiple measurements.
+Alternatively, in one trace, noise can be estimated as the standard deviation of the baseline.
 The limit of quantitation is the amount that can be differentiated between samples and is usually defined as 10 times the noise.

 Procedure:

-Making the standards: serial dilutions.
+Making the Standards: Serial Dilutions

 Make a concentrated stock solution of the standard.
-Typically, the compound will be accurately weighed out and then the solution made in a volumetric flask.
-Fill to the line with the proper solvent.
+Typically, the compound is accurately weighed out and then quantitatively transferred into a volumetric flask.
+Add some solvent, mix so the sample dissolves, then fill to the line with the proper solvent.

 Perform serial dilutions.
 Take another volumetric flask and pipette the amount of standard needed for the dilution, then fill to the line with solvent and mix.
+A ten-fold dilution is typically made, so for a 10 mL volumetric flask, add 1 mL of the previous dilution.

 Continue as needed for more dilutions, pipetting from the previous solution to dilute it to make the next sample.
+For a good calibration curve, at least 5 concentrations are needed.

-Run the samples for the calibration curve and the unknown.
+Run the Samples for the Calibration Curve and the Unknown

 Run the samples with the instrument to determine the instrumental response needed for the calibration curve.